 AMY GOODMAN: And if they don’t pass this law?

 ANTONIA JUHASZ: If they don’t pass the law, it’s a big strike at the heart of the agenda.
-I would say that the game wouldn’t be over, and the fact that the administration is talking publicly about this Korea policy, the idea that the United States would maintain some sort of military presence similar to the US presence, quote/unquote, "keeping the peace between South and North Korea," that’s a permanent military engagement, which could last as long as fifty years.
-The thirty-year contracts, the length, the extended length of the occupation, leads me to believe that this is the idea that the administration wants to pursue.
+I would say that the game wouldn’t be over, and the fact that the administration is talking publicly about this Korea policy, the idea that the United States would maintain some sort of military presence similar to the U.S. presence, quote-unquote, “keeping the peace between South and North Korea,” that’s a permanent military engagement, which could last as long as 50 years.
+The 30-year contracts, the length, the extended length of the occupation, leads me to believe that this is the idea that the administration wants to pursue.

 AMY GOODMAN: And what do you think of this comparison?